mbrowne108/pantry-tracker/README.md

 This is an app keep track of user made recipes, ingredients in the user's pantry, and a shopping list.

+Deployed app can be viewed at [https://pantry-tracker-app.herokuapp.com/](https://pantry-tracker-app.herokuapp.com/).
+Use admin login to view.
+UN: mbrowne PW: 123

 ## Purpose of the App

 This is the culmination of a Flatiron School phase teaching Ruby, Active Record, and Rails.
 It also utilizes React knowledge from previous phases (React front end sold separately)